paraspell/docs/docs/api/xcmP.md

         'Content-Type': 'application/json'
     },
     body: JSON.stringify({
-        from: "Parachain", // Replace "Amount" with the numeric value you wish to transfer
+        from: "Parachain", // Replace "from" with the numeric value you wish to transfer
-        address: "Address", // Replace "Address" with destination wallet address (In AccountID32 or AccountKey20 Format) or custom Multilocation
+        address: "Address", // Replace "address" with destination wallet address (In AccountID32 or AccountKey20 Format) or custom Multilocation
         fungible: "Asset Multilocation array" //Replace "Asset Multilocation array" with specific asset multilocation along with amount specification
     })
 });